 In early 2012, GFE stated that it would lead a private effort exploring ownership options, but those options have been proven ill-advised.

 According to Xcel Energy Water Quality Manager, Patrick Flowers, the utility continues to be willing to work with entities interested in ownership, but otherwise is still shooting to remove the dam in late fall or early winter.

-Editor Scott Tedrick contributed to this report.
+Page 2 of 2 - Editor Scott Tedrick contributed to this report.